Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. 10-back - This script changes a working directory to previous with cd -.

 12. 11-lists - This script lists all directories in a specified order.

+13. 12-file\_type - This script prints file type with file command.